 18.1.
 Source data

-Surveys, administrative data and estimates based on expert observations are the main data sources.
-The sources are not the same for every Member State but are adapted to national conditions and statistical practices.
-For the data governed by the regulation, the quality level is indicated in the legislation.
+Surveys, administrative data, and estimates based on expert observations are the main data sources.
+These sources are not the same for every Member State but are adapted to national conditions and statistical practices.
+The data sources used must allow to produce statistics that meet the quality requirements laid down in Regulation (EU) 2022/2379.

 18.2.
 Frequency of data collection

-Data is collected yearly.
-Member States send first provisional data which is updated when the final data become available (see 14.1.'Timeliness').
+Data are collected annually.
+Member States first send provisional data, which are updated until the final data become available.

 18.3.
 Data collection